First Aid Boat Unloads In Gaza As Hamas Proposes New Truce - UrduPoint

 The White House said it was "cautiously optimistic" about the chances for a ceasefire but stressed that talks were far from over.

-"We're cautiously optimistic that things are moving in the right direction," Kirby said, adding that the Hamas proposal was "within the bounds" of what negotiators had been discussing in recent months.
+"We're cautiously optimistic that things are moving in the right direction," National Security Council spokesman John Kirby said, adding that the Hamas proposal was "within the bounds" of what negotiators had been discussing in recent months.

 The United States, which provides Israel with billions of Dollars in military assistance, has grown increasingly critical of Netanyahu over his handling of the war.

-US Senate leader Chuck Schumer called for a snap Israeli election, describing Netanyahu as one of several "major obstacles" to peace in a speech praised by US President Joe Biden.
+US Senate leader Chuck Schumer called for a snap Israeli election, describing Netanyahu as one of several "major obstacles" to peace in a speech praised by Biden.

-"I think he expressed serious concern shared not only by him, but by many Americans," Biden said.
+"I think he expressed serious concern shared not only by him, but by many Americans," the president said.

 Netanyahu's right-wing Likud party retorted that Israel was "not a banana republic but an independent and proud democracy".